Holocephali: Fins

 The fins of holocephalans may include paired pectoral and pelvic fins, either one or two dorsal fins, a caudal (tail) fin, and in certain members a small anal fin.
 The fins are skeletally supported by cartilaginous blocks and rods called basal and radial pterygiophores, and by thin rays called ceratotrichia.
 The caudal fin of many holocephalans is heterocercal with a long upper lobe, although in some groups it is leptocercal (also called diphycercal) meaning it is symmetrical and elongated, and in modern chimaeras may also end in a long, whip-like filament.
 In chimaeras the first dorsal fin is retractable, and is additionally supported by a large fin spine and the synarcuum (cervical vertebrae).
 The paired fins are supported by the pectoral girdles (scapulocoracoids) and pelvic girdles, respectively.
 The pectoral girdles are fused along their ventral (lower) point of contact in modern chimaeras but unfused in earlier holocephalans.
 Some fins may be reduced or absent in specific holocephalan groups, or extremely large and specialized in others.
 Groups such as the iniopterygians, petalodonts and chimaeras have small, underdeveloped caudal fins and very large, wing-like pectoral fins.
-In the Chondrenchelyiformes and some orodonts all fins were very small and the body shape was eel-like (termed anguilliform).
+In the Chondrenchelyiformes and some orodonts all fins were very small and the body shape was eel-like (anguilliform).
 Members of the Eugeneodontiformes lacked second dorsal fins and anal fins, as well as potentially pelvic fins, and had fusiform, streamlined bodies.